jellyfin-archive/jellyfin-docs/general/networking/index.md

 **Service Discovery:** 1900

 Since client auto-discover would break if this option were configurable, you cannot change this in the settings at this time.
+DLNA also uses this port and is required to be in the local subnet.

 **Client Discovery:** 7359 UDP